kas0079/jolievisualize/README.md

 -   It is required that Jolie, version 1.11.0-git, is set up correctly.
 Look [here](https://www.jolie-lang.org/downloads.html) for further explanation on how to set up Jolie correctly.

 *   A JSON configuration file is used for getting information about the top-level services and networks.
-See the section on how to set up the visualization file.
+See the section on how to set up the architecture file.

 ## Installation